anupamdev/booknotes/java/java-concurrency-in-practice/chapter-03/README.md

 Events in a GUI application execute on a single thread & objects from the framework need to be used from the event loop thread.
 If some object needs to be accessed outside of that thread, Swing has a mechanism (`invokeLater`) to prevent thread-safety violations.

+Another example of thread confinement is the use of pooled JDBC `Connection` objects

 Thread confinement is a mechanism defined by your application's design.
 The java language doesn't guarantee confinement in any way (just as it doesn't guarantee locking).